Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Optimality

 The proof for $T\leq n$ follows in a black-box manner from the first part of the theorem statement by only using $T$ out of the $n$ available qubits.
 In this case the first part of the theorem applies and yields a lower bound of $\tOmega(T^2)$. \end{proof}

 We now prove \Cref{thm:lowerboundgeneral}, which follows a similar outline.
 The first step is identical, and we can reuse \Cref{lem:circuittoHamiltonian}.
 For the next step, instead of counting distinct Boolean functions, we count the total number of ``distinct'' unitaries.
 Unlike Boolean functions on $n$ bits, there are infinitely many unitaries on $n$ qubits.
 Hence we count unitaries that are ``distinguishable.''
-Formally, we say $U$ and $V$ are distinguishable if they are some constant, say $0.1$ for concreteness, apart in diamond norm.
-This is equivalent to the existence of a state $|\psi\rangle$ such that $U|\psi\rangle$ and $V|\psi\rangle$ have trace distance $0.1$.
+Formally, we say $U$ and $V$ are distinguishable if there is a state $\ket \psi$ such that $U\ket \psi$ and $V \ket \psi$ have trace distance, say,~$0.1$.
 In \Cref{lem:Ucountlower} we show that the number of distinguishable unitaries computed by quantum circuits on $n$ qubits with depth $T$ is exponential in $\tOmega(Tn)$.
 As before, we then show that the maximum number of distinguishable unitaries that can be computed (to constant error) by the class of quantum circuits with $G$ arbitrary non-local $2$-qubit gates from any (possibly infinite) gate set is exponential in $\tO(G\log n)$.